French occupation of Moscow: Moscow Fire

 Arson occurred around the city when the French entered on 14 September.
 The French believed that Count Fyodor Rostopchin, the Moscow governor, ordered the fires, and this is the most widely accepted theory; furthermore, Rostopchin also had all the firefighting equipment removed or disabled, making it impossible to fight the flames.
 Strong winds, starting on the night of 15–16 September and persisting for more than a day, fanned the flames across the city.
 A French military court shot up to 400 citizens on suspicion of arson.

 The fire worsened Napoleon's mood, though he was deeply impressed and disturbed by the Russian scorched earth policies and expressed shock and fear at them.
 One eyewitness recalled that the Emperor said the following about the fire: "What a terrible sight!
 And they did this themselves!
 So many palaces!
 What an incredible solution!
 What kind of people!
 These are Scythians!".

 Eventually, the intensity of the fire forced Napoleon to escape the Kremlin and relocate to the Petrovsky Palace early in the morning of 16 September as the fire surrounded him and his entourage.
 Count Ségur described this incident as follows:

 Historian Yevgeny Tarle writes that Napoleon and his entourage travelled along the burning Arbat and then the relatively safe shores of the Moscow River.

 The fire raged until 18 September and destroyed most of Moscow; the flames were reportedly visible over 215 km, or 133 miles, away.
+Louise Fusil, a French actress, who was living in Russia for six years, witnessed the fire and offers details in her memoires.